Information about what goes on at Leeside

 The Key Person is responsible for developing a Key Group session.

-Regular key group sessions are not encouraged as we feel we can develop the children’s skills through their play.
+Regular key group sessions are had at the end of each morning so the children get to spend some time with their key person although we feel we can develop the children’s skills through their play throughout the morning.
 There may be occasions when a Key Group has an interest in something and will therefore spend their time developing ideas and working on them together.
 This will lead to the group having more sessions than usual.

 The children have access to all the resources in the nursery.
 We take their lead by noting their interests and planning activities around them.
-The activities planned will have a main theme or intention we hope to gain eg. threading a dinosaur picture will help to increase hand-eye co-ordination and pincer grip.
+The activities planned will have a main theme or intention we hope to gain eg. threading a dinosaur picture will help to increase hand-eye co-ordination and pincer grip which are skills needed when learning to write.

 Each activity area will have a carefully planned activity.
-Our areas are: Craft, Fine Manipulative, Small World, Mark Making, iPad, Construction, Story Corner, Puzzles, Maths, Science, Home Corner and Garden.
+Our areas are: Craft, Fine Manipulative, Small World, Construction, Story Corner, Puzzles, Maths, Science, Home Corner and Garden.

 The garden is open for the children to use as their play takes them.
 We now have a covering over our Secret Garden so it can be accessed in all weathers.